 January 16 2014

-Whether you're gearing up for your first race or your 100th, check out Women's Running tips to ensure a stress-free race start!
+Whether you’re gearing up for your first or 100th race, check out our tips to ensure a stress-free race start!
+Know the race course.

 *content courtesy of competitor.com

 Running at night is a lot different than doing so in the morning.
 Here are some things to keep in mind.

 For runners who competed in high school and college, racing in the afternoon or at night is a common experience.
 Particularly in college, almost all high-caliber track races take place at night to take advantage of the cool, calm weather.

 However, for those who didn’t compete in college, racing at night is a foreign experience.
 Almost all road races take place in the morning, mostly to minimize traffic interruptions.
 This makes the occasional night race a unique challenge for runners accustomed to racing early in the morning.
 How do you structure your eating?
 What do you do all day?
 Is there anything you need to do differently at a night race?

 Racing at night is a unique and exhilarating experience.
 In this article, we’ll answer some of the common questions and help you prepare for a race under the stars.

 Pacing is difficult enough when all your senses are working properly.
 Unfortunately, running at night wreaks havoc on your visual perception, making you feel like you are running much faster than you actually are.

 At night, it becomes difficult to see your surroundings in great detail until you are very close.
 In the daytime however, you’re able to see much further and perceive objects in much greater detail.
 This lack of visual perception at night gives you the illusion that your surroundings have suddenly sprung up on you, which makes you feel like you are running very fast.

 In addition, your body is more naturally primed for running fast at night.
 Even if you perform all your workouts in the morning, scientific literature is pretty clear that your peak running performance—all else, including weather and temperature, being equal—is in the mid-afternoon and into the evening, perhaps even as late as 8 or 10 p.m.